 The leaves measure six inches long and are four-lobed, and are alternated on the stems.
 They are bright green on their top with lighter green bottoms.
 They change to amber and yellow in autumn.

 has an extensive and tall structure.
 Trees that mature can grow between 70 and 90 feet high with a width of 40 to 60 feet.
-Because of its size and width, this Tulip Tree makes an excellent addition to mid to large-sized landscapes since it's so big.
+Because of its size and width, this tree makes an excellent addition to mid to large-sized landscapes since it's so big.
 It also is beautiful in all yards of the all the time.

-Your blooming tulip can be plenty of leaves in the early spring.
+Your blooming tree can have plenty of leaves in the early spring.
 The leaves are enormous that have 4 points.
-In the fall, the leaves of Tulip Trees change to a beautiful golden, making the perfect autumn foilage trees to plant in your yard.
+In the fall, the leaves of Tulip Trees change to a beautiful golden, making the perfect autumn foliage trees to plant in your yard.

-Apart from the leaves Apart from its leaves, what distinguishes the Tulip Tree distinct is its unique goblet-shaped flowers.
-While it can take a Tulip Tree as long as 20 years to get the first flowers to blossom and bloom, they are stunning flowers designed to look like tulips once they are blooming.
+Apart from the leaves what distinguishes the tree distinct is its unique goblet-shaped flowers.
+While it can take a tree as long as 20 years to get the first flowers to blossom and bloom, they are stunning flowers designed to look like tulips once they are blooming.

-The Tulip Tree's blooms are stunning, with white, green, and orange designs.
+The Tulip Poplar Tree blooms are stunning, with white, green, and orange designs.
 The flowers are expected to begin to bloom from May until June.
 In addition, flowers will be blooming throughout the spring and summer.

-An early Tulip Tree may require some pruning.
-Trimming your new Tulip Tree from late fall until winter is best.
+An early tree may require some pruning.
+Trimming your new tree from late fall until winter is best.
 Pruning is most effective during this time since the plant is in its dormant phase.

 The plant is a soft root system that isn't extending to the outside of the plant.
 Therefore the soil must be well-groomed when planted.
 The tree can't stand drought well, So make sure it can access or supply water during the summer months and in early autumn.
 The pH of the soil is supposed to be between moderate and acidic.